justinfernald/lopeseats-app/README.md

-﻿# LopesEats
+﻿# LopesEat

-A food delivery app for Grand Canyon University serving on campus food to you.
+A food delivery app for Grand Canyon University serving on campus food and creating hundreds of jobs for you.